seraprogrammer1/GI12/README.md

 Notes app

-also you to create different note with commands.
+You can create, delete and get notes with commands.